msh-8/Ubuntu-Autoinstall/README.md

 # Ubuntu Autoinstall
 # Updates
 * I tested the playbok when Nocloud_net is not enabled.
-When I be sure about NoCloud_net, get an update aboute it(2023-11-11)
+When I be sure about NoCloud_net, get an update aboute it (2023-11-11).
 # Overview

 The project goal is to provide a flexible and as simple as possible configuration for unattended OS installation via ISO file for Ubuntu linux distribution.